 Lots of exotic fruit on offer.
-Passionfruit is one of my favorites.
+Passion fruit is one of my favourites.

 There is always freshly butchered meat hanging somewhere.

-Duck is another Asian favorite, and they are often purchased live.
+Duck is another Asian favourite, and they are often purchased live.

 I love bamboo shoots, but mine always comes from a can.
 I would like to cook with the fresh.